vedantdalavi14/court_data_scraping/README.md

 - **Intelligent CAPTCHA Handling**: Implements a multi-step process to bypass the website's "trap CAPTCHA" mechanism.
 - **Human-like Behavior**: Simulates human typing speed to avoid behavioral detection.
 - **Robust Multi-threaded Architecture**: Uses a thread-safe queue system to allow the Flask web server and the Playwright browser to communicate without conflicts.
+- **Dynamic Content Handling**: Successfully interacts with page content that is loaded dynamically via JavaScript (AJAX).
 - **Structured Data Storage**: Stores both cleanly parsed data and the raw source HTML in an SQLite database.

 ## Court Chosen